Board-Certified Plastic Surgeons Serving Denver & Lone Tree, Colorado

 Liposuction, liposculpture, lipoplasty and a variety of other terms are all used to describe one of the most common cosmetic procedures performed annually in the United States.
 Each year several hundred thousand women and men seek improvement in various areas of their body using liposuction techniques.
 Liposuction is a procedure that can help sculpt the body by removing unwanted fat from the:

 The procedure has undergone many refinements in the last several decades, including the tumescent technique, the super-wet technique, power assisted liposuction (PAL) and ultrasound assisted liposuction (UAL), all of which have helped plastic surgeons provide selected patients with more precise results and quicker recovery times.
 Although no type of liposuction is a substitute for proper diet and exercise, the procedure can remove stubborn areas of unwanted fat that don't respond to traditional weight loss methods creating a more sculpted and contoured appearance.
+Dial (720) 728-0470 today for your one-on-one liposuction consultation with one of our experienced plastic surgeons!

 Is Liposuction Right for Me?